The 10 Android VPNs actually worth installing

 Pricing: Two-year plus four months around 2.19 USD per month.
 45-day refund.

-9. Private Internet Access
+10. Private Internet Access

-Private Internet Access screenshots screenshots on Android
+Private Internet Access app running on an Android phone

 Best for: Power users who want a deep settings tray, port forwarding, and an open-source Android client.